RickyyTseng/CS3110/README.md

 Contributions:
 --------------
-Ricky - Main NFA code
+Ricky - Main NFA code and Readme

 Mathew - NFA using JFLAP and helped with code

-Cj - Readme and helped with NFA design
+Cj - Helped with NFA design

 Githubs:
 --------